njnagel/Capstone-I/README.md

     alpha = .05?
 NO! multiple comparisons, so alpha = .05/4 = .0125

-    Test to use - t-test for two samples
+    Test to use - z-test for proportions

-    Test statistic = 4.68, p = .000024
+    Test statistic = 4.68, p = .0000029

     Decision: reject the null hypothesis in favor of the alternative